introlab/opentera/joss-paper/paper.md

 - Not duplicating the Electronic Health/Medical Record (EHR/EMR) and avoid storing sensitive information if possible.
 - Integration of research surveys
 - Actimetry device integration
+- Long term availablity, not often the case with proprietary solutions.
+- Customization, still require technical knowledge.
+- Need more than tele-consultation (videoconference) with chat and file sharing.

 https://www.computerworld.com/article/3596891/10-open-source-videoconferencing-tools-for-business.html